pingcap/docs-cn/syncer-overview.md

     > **Note:**
     >
-    > If there is a master-slave replication structure between the upstream MySQL/MariaDB servers, then choose the following version.
+    > If there is a source-replica replication structure between the upstream MySQL/MariaDB servers, then choose the following version.
     >
     > - 5.7.1 < MySQL version < 8.0
     > - MariaDB version >= 10.1.3